jpetazzo/jpetazzo.github.io/_posts/2024-05-12-understanding-kubernetes-dns-hostnetwork-dnspolicy-dnsconfigforming.markdown

 That last item is relevant to Kubernetes, as we will see later, because `kubelet` will sometimes need that `resolv.conf` file.

-## DNS resolution on Kubernetes (level 1)
+## DNS resolution on Kubernetes (level 1: kube-dns)

 Equipped with all that DNS configuration knowledge, let's have a look at the `/etc/resolv.conf` file in a Kubernetes pod.
-It will look like this:
+That particular pod is in the `default` namespace, and its `resolv.conf` file will look like this:

 ```
 search default.svc.cluster.local svc.cluster.local cluster.local